-Derek: [28:18] The textbook itself is from OpenStax and then the platform is Top Hat, which does in class and out of class, student engage are open.
+Derek: [28:18] The textbook itself is from OpenStax and then the platform is Top Hat, which does in class and out of class student engagement.

 Bryan: [28:24] Exactly.
-That causes also taught in an active learning classroom, which I bet you’re familiar with.
+That course is also taught in an active learning classroom, which I bet you’re familiar with.
 It’s nine tables of five each and outfitted with TVs and the mics.
 I maximize it.
-There are times I do feel like, “Do you read all of this stuff?”
+There are times I do feel like, “Do you really need all of this stuff?”

 [29:13] In all honesty, I would say I’ve yet to hit the ceiling of how much I could probably do in that space.
-But I’ve only used it twice, so I expect, as I think about the class more creative, they expect that increase.
-I have to say technology aside, the thing I liked the most of the classroom is that it’s flat.
+But I’ve only used it twice, so I expect, as I think about the class more creatively, I expect that to increase.
+I have to say technology aside, the thing I liked the most about the classroom is that it’s flat.

 [30:26] They’re interested in inclusive teaching.
 They’re interested in student success.
 What advice do you give someone who’s just getting started in their teaching career?

 Bryan: [30:36] That’s a tough one.
 This is not you, Derek. [laughs] I think a lot of times when people ask that question, the knee‑jerk response is to give a practical strategy.
 Say, “Look into clickers”, or, “Look into this.”
 As you probably could tell, [laughs] based on my answers to the other questions, I really do view this practice as a responsibility.